 But I’ve got to be honest.
 Sometimes when she fibs, I’m blown away by how straight-faced she can do it.
 I mean, I still know she’s lying… she’s 3.
 And I call her on it, of course.
 But… the stories this kid will make up!

 She told me recently all about a dragon that swooped into her room and stole her books.
 And she was dead serious.
 It was kind of amazing.

 Reading back over that list, I’m starting to question why it is I love the preschool stage so much.
-Because honestly, kids this age are awful!
+Because honestly, kids this age are a mixed bag.
 They’re testing limits and getting so much better at pushing buttons.